 UK woman rescued after falling from cruise ship in Croatia

-PULA, Croatia (AP) — Croatia's coast guard says a British woman has been saved after spending 10 hours in the Adriatic Sea at night after she fell from a cruise ship.
+PULA, Croatia (AP) — A British woman was rescued Sunday after falling from a cruise ship and spending 10 hours in the Adriatic Sea at night, Croatia's coast guard said.

-The unidentified woman was taken to a hospital Sunday in the town of Pula and is believed to be out of danger.
+The unidentified woman was taken to a hospital in the town of Pula and is out of danger.

 A Croatian rescue ship was scrambled and found her swimming Sunday morning not far from where she was believed to have fallen.